hermescenter/dontspy.eu/site/content/en/blog/The-Dual-Threat-How-Losing-the-Biometric-Battle-Fuels-Deepfake-Proliferation.md

 +++
-title = "The Dual Threat: How Losing the Biometric Battle Fuels Deepfake Proliferation" subtitle = "Exploring the Double-Edged Sword of Human and Machine-Based Face Recognition"
+title = "Double threat: why losing the battle against Face Biometrics would fuel the proliferation of deepfakes" subtitle = "The double-edged sword of human and machine-based face recognition"

 tags = ['details']
 date = "2022-11-12"